-- Done: Saves the current image and returns to Browse (or external source). - Cancel: Cancels any Resize operations and returns to Browse (or external source). - Quick Export: Saves the current image in Photoshop, TIFF, JPEG or PNG format - Export: Calls up the Export pane. - Print: Opens up the print dialog box. - Manage Extras: Opens the Extras Manager window.
+- Done: Saves the current image and returns to Browse (or external source). - Cancel: Cancels any Resize operations and returns to Browse (or external source). - Quick Export: Saves the current image in Photoshop, TIFF, JPEG or PNG format - Export: Opens the Export window. - Export with Preset: Exports the current selection using a preset from the hierarchical menu, bypassing the Export window. - Export with Previous: Exports the current image with the last-used Export setting. - Print: Opens up the print dialog box. - Manage Extras: Opens the Extras Manager window.